 Kenny and my driver unloaded my bag from the trunk and exchanged pleasantries.
 (I had a feeling they knew each other to some extent.)
-Kenny totes my luggage as we make our way to the front desk.
-We pass through the large wooden gates into a stunning courtyard area.
-We reach the check-in desk located in the original part of the resort that was once a boarding school for the daughters of the elite business tycoons of the 1930’s.
+As we make our way to the front desk Kenny totes my luggage.
+We pass through the large wooden gates into a stunning courtyard area before reaching the check-in desk.
+This is located in the original part of the resort that was once a boarding school for the daughters of the elite business tycoons of the 1930s.

 Nevertheless, we moved on.
 Making our way to Room 66, we traversed another impeccable courtyard and through a passageway that opens up to a view of the vast expanse of the Santa Catalina Mountains.
 I commented to Kenny that it was really an impressive sight.